The Commonplace

 0.6

 Late disclosure of AI involvement did not improve affective engagement for AI-generated content.
-Adoption Rate null_result high affective engagement for AI-generated content under late disclosure
+Adoption Rate null_result affective engagement for AI-generated content under late disclosure

 n=696